 A police K9 detective dog traced the robber’s scent to a rear parking lot of a Dairy Queen where police found a key ring and a key card that read “ YMCA Character Development." and used that to trace Nolan.

-The key was traced to the Lakeland Hills Family YMCA in Mountain Lakes where Nolan’s son Luke was a member.
+The key was traced to a community facility where Nolan’s son was a member.

 On his home computer cops found Yahoo searches for “bank opening procedures’ Chase Bank opening hours” and he had visited the site “bank-locations.com”